pksurferdad/knative-microservices/README.md

         namespace: my-knative-services
 ```

-* Create the broker config map, also available at [GitHub](https://github.com/pksurferdad/knative-microservices/blob/main/manifests/kafa-broker-config.yaml).
+* Create the broker config map.
 Note the end-point to the bootstrap server is provided by Confluent Cloud

 ```
 apiVersion: v1